Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Mei 2026 02.24.33 UTC
+- WIB: Sabtu, 2 Mei 2026 04.03.28 UTC
-- WITA: Sabtu, 2 Mei 2026 03.24.33 UTC
+- WITA: Sabtu, 2 Mei 2026 05.03.28 UTC
-- WIT: Sabtu, 2 Mei 2026 04.24.33 UTC
+- WIT: Sabtu, 2 Mei 2026 06.03.28 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature